BuoyantIO/hazl-orders-playground/dashboard.md

-# Details on the HAZL | TAR Playground Grafana Dashboard
+# Details on the HAZL Dashboard

-`./dashboard.md`

 **Tom Dean | Buoyant**

-**Last edit: 5/17/2024**
+**Last edit: 7/30/2024**

 ## Introduction

 ![The Grafana Dashboard](images/grafana-dashboard-setup-desired.png)

 A key component of the playground is the Grafana dashboard.
 This provides a number of key metrics, including same and cross-AZ traffic, latency, success rate and requests for both the orders and warehouse deployments.
-The dashboard template can be found [here](https://buoyant.cloud/grafana/dashboards/f/bdj1r8pxqr1tsb/).  **_PLEASE CLONE THE DASHBOARD TEMPLATE TO YOUR FOLDER!
-DO NOT EDIT THE DASHBOARD TEMPLATE!_**  Information on how to clone the dashboard can be found [here](./README.md#buoyant-cloud-grafana-dashboard)

 This dashboard contains panels for the following metrics: